JeroenDM/cpp-questions/README.md

 **answer**
 The C++ Primer book [1] has some advice on this on page 354, section "Writing loops that change a container".
 It points out that the operations `insert` and `erase` return an iterator that should be used to refresh the loop iterator accordingly.
 In addition the next section reminds us to update the `end()` iterator.
 The code above follows all this advice.

+## Real-time programming and threads

+[This talk](https://www.youtube.com/watch?v=Tof5pRedskI) mentions that of all the related primitives, only `std::atomic` is real-time safe.
+Why is this and how to handle this?